Content theory: Maslow's hierarchy of needs

 The basic requirements build upon the first step in the pyramid: physiology.
 If there are deficits on this level, all behavior will be oriented to satisfy this deficit.
-Essentially, if you have not slept or eaten adequately, you won't be interested in your self-esteem desires.
+Essentially, if a person has not slept or eaten adequately, he or she will not be interested in their self-esteem desires.
 Subsequently, we have the second level, which awakens a need for security.
 After securing those two levels, the motives shift to the social sphere, the third level.
 Psychological requirements comprise the fourth level, while the top of the hierarchy consists of self-realization and self-actualization.

 Maslow's hierarchy of needs theory can be summarized as follows: